 This is normally where I got into long run-on sentences about the sandwich flavors, but let’s try something different.
 I’m going to break up the components into little sections and talk about them that way, let me know what you like more:

-Toasted Sourdough Bread is a great choice for a sandwich of this size, because it can hold a lot of stuff without losing structural integrity.
-I took half of this sandwich home and ate it 3 hours later, the thick and dry quality of the sourdough certainly prevented it from getting soggy which is nice.
+Toasted Sourdough Bread is an excellent choice for this size sandwich because it can hold a lot without losing structural integrity.
+In fact, instead of buying sourdough bread from a store, you can learn how to make it at home by visiting websites like The Saffron Bistro.
+Well!
+Here I took half of this sandwich home and ate it 3 hours later, the thick and dry quality of the sourdough certainly prevented it from getting soggy which is nice.

 The star of the show here is the peppery capicola and thick cut bacon.
 The thick and crispy bacon is a nice variation to the mild and soft flavors of the turkey and produce.
 The turkey felt more like a protein filler versus the Peppery capicola and crispy bacon.